watson/awesome-computer-history/README.md

 - [Steve Jobs - The Lost Interview](https://www.youtube.com/watch?v=TRZAJY23xio) (2012) - A conversation with Steve Jobs as he was running NeXT, the company he had founded after leaving Apple <sup>[8.1/10](https://www.imdb.com/title/tt2104994/)</sup>
 - [The Great 202 Jailbreak](https://www.youtube.com/watch?v=CVxeuwlvf8w) (2013) - David Brailsford
 - [UNIX Special: Profs Kernighan & Brailsford](https://www.youtube.com/watch?v=vT_J6xc-Az0) (2015) - David Brailsford interviews Brian Kernighan
+- [Oral History of Richard Page](https://www.youtube.com/watch?v=SCTTvhRXIq4) (2018) - Long interview with Richard Page.
+He is an alumnus of Apple Inc. He was an Apple Fellow at Apple Computer in the 1980s, and later joined Steve Jobs at NeXT.
+Offer a unique point of view to the Apple early years

 ### Talks & Lectures

 - [Computers From The Inside Out](https://www.youtube.com/watch?v=EKWGGDXe5MA) (1985) - Richard Feynman Computer Heuristics Lecture.
 Not about computer history per se, but about how computers work
+- [Hewlett Packard and Personal Computing Systems](https://www.youtube.com/watch?v=9ODG1rYXOYM) (1986) - One the rare ressource about Hewlett Packard history (Presentation given by Chuck House).
 - [The Origins of Linux - Linus Torvalds](https://www.youtube.com/watch?v=WVTWCPoUt8w) (2001) - Linus Torvalds tells the story of how he went from writing code as a graduate student to become an icon for open source software.
 - [The Secret History of Silicon Valley](https://www.youtube.com/watch?v=ZTC_RxWN_xo) (2008) - Talk by Steve Blank at the Computer History Museum
 - [Crockford on JavaScript - Volume 1: The Early Years](https://www.youtube.com/watch?v=JxAXlJEmNMg) (2011) - Not actually about JavaScript, but about early computing history